Lotika Zellermeier: Family

 Lotika's sister Debora was married to Adolph Zaller, also mentioned in Andrić's novel.
 Their daughter Ina married Drago Maras, a doctor from Zagreb.
-They lived in Montreal, Quebec, Canada, for the rest of their lives.
+They lived in Zagreb, Croatia, and had 1 son nicknamed "Gugo".
+Gugo was a doctor who lived in Quebec, Canada, until the end of his life.

 The youngest sister, Adelaide, married Lavoslav Sperling, a businessman from Višegrad.
 They had five children, sons Samuel, a banker killed by Nazis in Vienna in 1941, Benjamin, a leather factory owner in Leipzig, also killed at the beginning of the Second World War, Ferdinand who was killed at the Sajmište concentration camp in Belgrade, Yugoslavia, and daughters Ana, who died of tuberculosis at an early age, and Serafina, the only child to survive the war.
+Serafina was the only child to survive the war because her husband's last name (Skarda) was not an obviously Jewish name.
+Serafina had 2 sons (Vladimir and Otokar) and 2 daughters (Adela and Helena) with Anton Skarda.
+Otokar was born in Sarajevo in 1915 and later moved to Sombor where he was a glovemaker and shop owner.
+He had two children with Eva Dvoracek, Helena and Anton.
+Helena's 2 daughters now live in Toronto, Canada with their families.
+Anton's son lives in Sombor with his family.

 Lotika today

 Film director Emir Kusturica owns a traditional coffee shop Lotika on the grounds of the Mokra Gora National Park in Serbia.
 His business enterprise also bears Lotika's name (Lotika d.o.o).
 Belgrade TV station B92 has kept those facts in the focus of the Serbian public.

 As a beneficiary of the funds granted by the Serbian Ministry of Culture, Kusturica is working on the opera The Bridge on the Drina.